yguenduez/nerd-neck/report.md

 # Software

-We decided to program the esp32s3 with Rust.
+The firmware for the esp32s3 is written with Rust.
 [Espressif](https://www.espressif.com/), the creators of the esp32 family created a lot of tooling around Rust for their chips.
 With one line of a command, we can build and flash our firmware directly onto the esp32 from any host system (in this case MacOS and Windows 11) via usb-c.

 ## Use of open-source libraries and frameworks

-We use the [esp_hal](https://github.com/esp-rs/esp-hal), an esp hardware abstraction layer for Rust.
+The [esp_hal](https://github.com/esp-rs/esp-hal), an esp hardware abstraction layer for Rust.
 With it you can access the ESP GPIO pins, or create other interfaces like i2c in an easy and convenient way.

-Also, we used [embassy](https://embassy.dev/), an asynchronous runtime for embedded systems, that makes it easy to create asynchronous tasks and to communicate between those.
+Also, [embassy](https://embassy.dev/) is used, an asynchronous runtime for embedded systems, that makes it easy to create asynchronous tasks and to communicate between those.

 For the inertial measurement unit (IMU), we use a library called [bmi160-rs](https://github.com/eldruin/bmi160-rs) and